Our Team – Teachers

 Barbara Ferdinandi – Lead Teacher

 Barbara was born and raised in Cordoba, Argentina.
 She graduated from Cliffside Park High School and has a B.A. in English Learner Studies.
-In 2011 she moved with her family to Hong Kong S.A.R, where she has been a multilingual teacher for over 11 years and is very passionate about Early Childhood.
-Barbara is completing the last two modules of a Postgraduate Certification in Early Years Foundation Stage from the University of Sunderland, UK.
+In 2011 she moved with her family to Hong Kong S.A.R., where she has been a multilingual teacher for over 11 years and has grown very passionate about Early Childhood.
+Barbara earned a Postgraduate Certification in Early Years Foundational Stage from the University of Sunderland, UK.
 She thrives on studying and researching Child Psychology and the many teaching methods that are most effective around the world.

-In Hong Kong, Barbara taught in great local and international schools where she focused on early literacy skills and helping families through the adaptation stage in PreK.
-She cherished the opportunity to lead a landmark cultural organization for 3 years for Spanish-speaking expats in Hong Kong, working alongside consulates and non-profit organizations.
+In Hong Kong, Barbara taught in great local and international schools where she focused on early literacy skills and helping families through the adaptation stage at PreK.

 Guisell Avila – Lead Teacher